© David Papazian – Getty

 It’s possible to mix different species in a house, but you’ll want to find a professional hardwood installer near you.
 This design offers a unique look, but it can be difficult to place planks of different widths and styles.
 Certain types need longer to acclimate than others, particularly tropical woods like mahogany.

 Bamboo flooring is harder, more durable, water-resistant and sustainable than hardwood.
 By comparison, hardwood is easier to refinish and can last decades longer.

 What’s the best hardwood floor for dogs?

-Solid planks of hickory distressed by the manufacturer is a great hardwood floor for dogs.
-The ideal choice has a hard surface and a tight grain to minimize scratches.
+Solid planks of hickory distressed by the manufacturer are a great hardwood floor for dogs.
+The ideal choice has a hard surface and a tight grain to minimize the appearance of scratches.